saisha-r/Portfolio/README.md

 # Saisha Rankaduwa's Portfolio

-Welcome to my professional coding portfolio!

-Below you will find examples of code I have written:
+Hello and welcome to my professional coding portfolio!
+I am a Master's student in Psychology and Neuroscience at Dalhousie University.
+To demonstrate my coding capabilities, on this page you will find examples of code I have written.

 [Removing outliers in a list](Removing_outlier_in_a_list.md)